-Light Manufacturing: Any process whereby the nature, size or shape of articles or raw materials is changed or where articles are assembled or packaged.
+Light Manufacturing: Any process whereby the nature, size or shape of articles or raw materials is changed or where articles are assembled or packaged under conditions stipulated in Article IV, Section 8 of this Local Law.

 Lot: A designated parcel, tract, or area of land as may be described as a unit on a deed, plat, map, or tax roll listing.